QuTech-Delft/OpenQL/docs/developer/passes.rst

    equivalent).
  - Options may then be set on the pass via ``set_option()`` API calls (or equivalent).
- - At some point, the pass is "constructed".
+ - At some point, the pass is "constructed."
 This doesn't imply C++ construction of the pass class (this happens at the start of this list);
    rather, this is about the ``construct()`` method.
 The user can either call this directly, or the pass manager will do it automatically when needed.